pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 ```
 We use `node <script-path>` to execute JS files and `bash <script-path>` to execute bash files.

-Notice that for CMD and BAT files you can't just call `scripts/helloworld.cmd`.
-You'll need to navigate to the folder using `cd` first, otherwise you'll get an error from NPM.
+Notice that for CMD and BAT files, you can't just call `scripts/helloworld.cmd`.
+You'll need to navigate to the folder using `cd` first.
+Otherwise, you'll get an error from NPM.

-Another advantage from executing scripts from files is that, if the script is complex, it'll be easier to maintain in a separate file than in a single line inside the `package.json` file.
+Another advantage of executing scripts from files is that, if the script is complex, it'll be easier to maintain in a separate file than in a single line inside the `package.json` file.

 # Pre & Post
-We can create "pre" and "post" scripts for any of our scripts and NPM will automatically run them in order.
-The only requirement is that the name of the script, following the "pre" or "post" prefix, matches the main script.
+We can create "pre" and "post" scripts for any of our scripts, and NPM will automatically run them in order.
+The only requirement is that the script's name, following the "pre" or "post" prefix, matches the main script.
 For example:

 ```json
 {